 How can a real estate wholesaler avoid legal issues in Texas?

-To avoid legal troubles, real estate wholesalers in Texas should always operate with clear, written contracts, disclose all necessary information to all involved parties, and refrain from engaging in activities that require a real estate license unless appropriately licensed.
+To avoid legal troubles, real estate wholesalers in Texas should always operate with clear written contracts, provide the disclosures required under Texas Property Code Section 5.0205, and refrain from engaging in activities that require a real estate license unless appropriately licensed.
+Working with an experienced Texas real estate attorney can help ensure compliance with all applicable wholesaling regulations.